 - 7.1 These shall vary accordingly to the duty rosters which shall be produced by or under the direction of the Employer.
 Rosters shall be made available 28 days prior to the commencement of that roster. - 7.2 The ordinary working hours for a full-time Employee shall be 40 hours per week.
 This clause shall not apply to employees employed on the on call maternity shift roster as per clause 8.
 The ordinary rate of pay shall be 1/2080. - 7.3 Other than in an emergency there shall be a minimum of nine hours (9) between duties.
-Employees shall not be asked to work more than seven (7) consecutive duties. - 7.4 If a break of at least 9 continuous hours cannot be provided between periods of a full shift, the shift is to be regarded as continuous until a break of at least 9 continuous hours is taken and it shall be paid at overtime rates, with proper regard to the time at which it occurs and the amount of overtime that proceeds it. - 7.5 Where an employer clearly identifies that alterations in staff hours are required the hours of work may be varied by agreement between the employees affected, NZNO and the employer. - 7.6 Breaks of ten minutes for morning tea, afternoon tea or supper where these occur during a duty, shall be allowed as time worked.
+Employees shall not be asked to work more than seven (7) consecutive duties. - 7.4 If a break of at least 9 continuous hours cannot be provided between periods of a full shift, the shift is to be regarded as continuous until a break of at least 9 continuous hours is taken and it shall be paid at overtime rates, with proper regard to the time at which it occurs and the amount of overtime that proceeds it. - 7.5 Where an employer clearly identifies that alterations in staff hours are required the hours of work may be varied by agreement between the employees affected, NZNO and the employer. - 7.6 Breaks of fifteen minutes for morning tea, afternoon tea or supper where these occur during a duty, shall be allowed as time worked.
 Such breaks will be taken at a time to suit the needs of the Employer and normally after two hours of work.
-Tea, coffee, milk, sugar and hot water will be provided free of charge. - 7.7 After the completion of 5 hours continuous work each Employee shall be granted an unpaid meal break of 30 minutes each working day to be taken at a time to suit the needs of the Employer.
-When a Registered Nurse is unable to be relieved from work for a meal break, they shall be allowed a meal on duty and this period shall be regarded as working time and paid accordingly.
-For the avoidance of doubt these provisions shall apply to maternity rosters. - 7.8 Part-time Employees who wish to work extra duties (up to full-time) should make their availability known, and shall be asked to work ahead of casuals in the first instance.
+Tea, coffee, milk, sugar and hot water will be provided free of charge.